legendddhgf/Text2RPG/README.md

     - it describes the object given by the last `E`,`Q`, `c`, `i`, `n`, `p`, `r`

 Conditions:
+- `E` defines a power that is effective against another defined power
+- `I` defines a power that is ineffective against another defined power
+- `N` defines a power that is neutral against other defined power
+    - if neither `E` or `I` is defined, then it is the default value
 - `a` defines an action to be performed upon entering the room specified by the last `r`, or upon taking the transition given by the last `o` if it appears before the `t` of that transition
     - This action is defined by modifying the quantity the player has of the given item, specifically incrementing/decrementing/setting the player's quantity by the given value
     - defines an action to be performed upon receiving the quest specific given by the last `Q`